-In the year we celebrate the centenary of the De Havilland Aircraft Company, one of our most famous predecessor companies, we acknowledge the power behind their iconic and truly innovative aircraft, engines, and propellers.
+In 2020 we celebrated the centenary of the de Havilland Aircraft Company, one of our most famous predecessor companies, we acknowledge the power behind their iconic and truly innovative aircraft, engines, and propellers.

 Geoffrey de Havilland was born on 27th July 1882, the second son of Charles de Havilland, the village curate at Holy Trinity Church in Hazlemere, Buckinghamshire.

-Geoffrey enrolled at the Crystal Palace Engineering School, Sydenham in 1900 where he designed a motorcycle powered by a 1.5 h.p. engine he built himself.
+Geoffrey enrolled at the Crystal Palace School of Engineering, Sydenham in 1900 where he designed a motorcycle powered by a 1.5 h.p. engine he built himself.

-Commuting between their rented workshop in Fulham Road, West London and the ‘flying ground’ at Seven Barrows, on Lord Carnarvon’s Estate at Highclere Castle, Newbury (now more famous as the film location for Downton Abbey), de Havilland developed his design for his first aircraft now referred to as No. 1.
+Commuting between their rented workshop in Fulham Road, West London and the ‘flying ground’ at Seven Barrows, on Lord Carnarvon’s Estate at Highclere Castle, Newbury (now more famous as the film location for Downton Abbey), de Havilland developed his design for his first aircraft, now referred to as No 1 Biplane .

-It was during his trips back and forth that he fitted in the time to marry Louise Thomas, the former governess to his sisters and with whom he had 3 sons, Geoffrey Junior, Peter, and John.
+It was during his trips back and forth that he fitted in the time to court and marry Louie Thomas, the former governess to his sisters and with whom he had 3 sons, Geoffrey Junior, Peter, and John.

 During his early attempts, his first aeroplane crashed in November 1909 without leaving the ground.
 De Havilland was unhurt bar a few cuts and grazes although the main structure was destroyed - only the engine was salvaged.

-Geoffrey returned to Fulham and set about modifying his design and in an unusual vote of financial faith from his grandfather and against the wishes of his mother Alice Jeannette, he built what was to become No. 2.
+Geoffrey returned to Fulham and set about modifying his design and in an unusual vote of financial faith from his grandfather and against the wishes of his mother Alice Jeannette, he built what was to become his No. 2 Biplane.

-With Frank Hearle laying amongst the freshly harvested field, Geoffrey achieved his childhood dream and took to the air on 10th September 1910.
+With Frank Hearle laying in the freshly harvested field, Geoffrey finally achieved his childhood dream and took to the air on 10th September 1910.

 Whilst it could hardly be described as a flight, clear air could easily be seen between the flying machine and the ground.

-A number of further hops turned into sustained ‘flights’ at Seven Barrows and in December 1910 Geoffrey successfully demonstrated No. 2 at The Army Balloon Factory at Farnborough.
-Government officials were impressed with both the flying machine as well as the man and in addition to buying his prototype aircraft for £400, they also offered him a position as a designer and test pilot.
+A number of further hops turned into sustained ‘flights’ at Seven Barrows and in December 1910 Geoffrey successfully demonstrated the No. 2 Biplane at The Army Balloon Factory at Farnborough.
+Government officials were impressed with both the flying machine as well as the man and in addition to buying his prototype aeroplane for £400, they also offered him a position as a designer and test pilot.

-Early marques were not successful financially, being built in small and unviable quantities.
-It was not until the successful DH9 group of biplanes that de Havilland received his true acclaim with over 4,000 being built in the UK and America.
+Early marques were not financially successful, being built in small and unviable quantities.
+It was not until the hugely popular DH9 group of biplanes that de Havilland received true acclaim with over 4,000 being built in the UK and America.

-Holt Thomas had become a firm friend of de Havilland and in 1920 he lent him the money to form the De Haviland Aircraft Company in some of the former AirCo buildings in Edgeware.
+Holt Thomas had become a firm friend of de Havilland and in 1920 he lent him the money to form the De Havilland Aircraft Company in some of the former Airco buildings in Edgware.
 Geoffrey continued his designs, producing aircraft in small numbers, for predominantly private owner customers.

-One customer who was to become a major factor in the success of the De Havilland Company was Alan Butler who was so impressed by Geoffrey’s aircraft that he invested so much into the company that they were able to relocate to more efficient and suitable premises at Stag Lane, complete with its own flying strip.
+One customer who was to become a major factor in the success of the de Havilland Company was Alan Butler who was so impressed by Geoffrey’s aircraft that he invested so much into the company that they were able to relocate to more efficient and suitable premises at Stag Lane, complete with its own airfield.

-In 1925, Geoffrey’s 60th ‘DH’ design, became one of the most successful and enduring biplane designs of all time – the De Havilland Moth, named after his love of Lepidopterology (the study of butterflies and moths).
+In 1925, Geoffrey’s 60th ‘DH’ design, became one of the most successful and enduring biplane designs of all time – the de Havilland DH60 Moth, named after his love of Lepidopterology (the study of butterflies and moths).

-The De Havilland Aircraft Company soon outgrew Stag Lane and they created a purpose-built factory alongside the new A1 trunk road at Hatfield where they employed up to 20,000 workers.
+The de Havilland Aircraft Company soon outgrew Stag Lane and they created a purpose-built factory alongside the new A1 trunk road at Hatfield where they eventually employed up to 20,000 workers.